Last Updated on June 27, 2023

 Inside Battleship North Carolina: Tips for Visiting

-You’ll start with the massive observation deck which offers views of the Cape Fear River and downtown Wilmington across the water.
-Start your way down and walk through a variety of living spaces, storage rooms, mess decks, and more.
+You’ll start with the massive observation deck, which offers views of the Cape Fear River and downtown Wilmington across the water.
+Start your way down and walk through various living spaces, storage rooms, mess decks, and more.

 There’s even an accessible Memorial Walkway that goes around the ship and is available during open hours.